 Roaring River Falls

 A very short, shady walk to a powerful waterfall rushing through a granite chute.
 Start at the parking area 3 miles (4.8 km) east of the Village road.
 Paved, relatively accessible.
-In 2017, the paving was improved and some grades reduced.
+In 2017, the paving was improved and the steepest grades were reduced.

 During the Roaring 20s, a Santa Barbara businessman commissioned lavish fishing expeditions here, storing gear in this small cabin.
 A short walk from a turnout 2 miles (3.2 km) east of Cedar Grove Village road.